 - They know more than you about your spouse.
 “When did I buy these shoes?”
 Even before you can answer your spouse’s question, the friend jumps in saying, “Those were what your sister gave you on your birthday.”
 A few such instances might be ok, but if it has become the norm, then you need to sit up and notice.

-- You are not the first one to know any good news.
-All of us have that one person whom we want to be the first person to know something exciting about us.
-And usually, in a relationship, that person is the partner.
+- You are not the first to know good news.
+All of us have that one person whom we want to be the first to share good news with.
+And usually, in a relationship, that person is our partner.
 But if you are not the one to get the first call, then it could be a sign that your partner has their emotions invested elsewhere.

 - They have a world in which you are not a part.
 You would catch them texting all the time, in the bed (after you are asleep), while in the washroom, and even when on a date with you.
 And when you confront them, they say, “it’s work-related,” “we are just friends,” “my friend is in trouble, and they need me” or some other excuse.